Smoothie Logo Ideas:

 How do I pick a good smoothie font?

 Consider your target market and the types of fonts that might appeal to them.
-If you're establishing a business aimed at health-conscious women who watch their caloric intake, opt for thin, connected fonts and bright pinks.
-Similarly, if you're blending up protein-rich smoothies for weight lifters, opt for thick fonts such as Cinzel Bold.
+If your business is aimed at health-conscious women who watch their caloric intake, logos that use thin, connected fonts and bright pinks have traditionally proven effective.
+Similarly, if you're blending up protein-rich smoothies for weight lifters, thick fonts such as Cinzel Bold work well.

 What is a good smoothie icon to use?